sfdc-aya/Salesforce-Developer-Portfolio/README.md

 What You'll Find in This Repository:
 In this portfolio, I've curated a collection of Salesforce Apex projects and other Salesforce-related developments that showcase my skills and experience.
 Visitors to this repository can expect to find:

-      Apex Triggers ./apex-class-projects: I've crafted Apex triggers to automate various processes within Salesforce.
+      apex-triggers-projects: I've crafted Apex triggers to automate various processes within Salesforce.
 Each trigger comes with documentation explaining its purpose, functionality, and deployment instructions.

-      Async Apex: Explore examples of asynchronous Apex code that I've created to handle time-consuming tasks efficiently, such as batch, scheduler, queueable processing, and future methods.
+      async-apex-projects: Explore examples of asynchronous Apex code that I've created to handle time-consuming tasks efficiently, such as batch, scheduler, queueable processing, and future methods.

-      Apex Classes : Dive into the world of custom Apex classes that I've built to extend Salesforce's capabilities and meet specific business requirements.
+      apex-class-projects: Dive into the world of custom Apex classes that I've built to extend Salesforce's capabilities and meet specific business requirements.

       Project Documentation: I've provided detailed project documentation for each item, including usage guidelines and explanations of how they address real-world business challenges.

 I invite you to explore my portfolio, review the code, and reach out with any questions or collaboration opportunities.
 Thank you for visiting, and I look forward to connecting with you!